 Email marketing is without doubt the leading exponent of “go to” marketing there is.
 Many sites suggest as much as 70% of their revenue is derived exclusively from it.
 There are a plethora of Email Service Providers (ESP) to consider.
 Not always the most obvious is right to choose, just because you’ve heard of them.
 Without exception the leading proponent in delivering email profits has been identified over recent years as predictive personalisation solutions (PPS), it boosts revenue.

-SwiftERM is PPS installed as a plugin to your platform, available to run either initially instead of an ESP or later on alongside it, when you have the time and money to employ staff for promotional and marketing content emails.
+Predictive personalisation software (PPS) installed on your platform, runs either initially instead of an ESP or alongside it, but only after you have the time and money to employ staff for promotional and marketing content emails.
 It is 100% automatic, meaning once installed you never need to touch it.
 No holidays to worry about, or sick leave or indeed errors or omissions in your offering, as it does everything for you including choosing products.
 For those with a database under 20k, the starting cost is as little as £100 per month, offering an ROI in excess of 1500%.
 Case-studies are available to review.

 It watches what each of your consumers and site visitors clicks on, for how long and how often they come back, and what they buy etc. It uses this data to calculate what that individual consumer is most likely to buy next, and emails it to them alone.
 Picture all the products they love, populated in an email specifically for them.
 It arrives with no competition to look at and exactly what has already be identified as what they like.
 It is GDPR compliant, so you are reassured your customer’s data is always safe.

 Reliable corroboration sources like research companies Statista and McKinsey have verified it delivers 20x the amount of revenue an ESP can, making this an essential must have for beginners.
-SwiftERM is a Microsoft Partner company, and offer both a free 30-day trial, and a no lock-in policy for its customers, meaning if it doesn’t work for you, you can leave.
+We recommend SwiftERM (a Microsoft Partner company), and take a free 30-day trial, to establish the viability on your site for yourself.